ERC Consolidator Grant (CoG)

 All the required registration information for the University of Bern appears automatically once you have entered the PIC number.
 Please use the instructions below to fill in the online forms.

 (Please download this file.
-The online version does not correctly display the comments that have been added by the Grants Office.)
+The online version does not always correctly display the comments that have been added by the Grants Office.)

 NOTE: The instructions are for the ERC Advanced Grant but the information is the same.
 Please ignore anything that does not apply to the CoG, such as the budget table.
 Please see our separate CoG budget instructions.